brettaseltine/RPM_Project/README.md

+The Github repository can be found at: https://github.com/brettaseltine/StreamRare

 Our files can be found at StreamRare/RPTree/src/ca/pfv/spmf/_group7 (ie. in the _group7 folder)

-Copy RPTree folder in an ide (such as eclipse) and run algorithms from group 7 test package.
+To run, copy RPTree folder in an ide (eclipse recommended) and run algorithms from group 7 test package.

 Datasets can be obtained from http://fimi.uantwerpen.be/data/